wessenstam/demoguide/docs/secretserver/mod2/mod2.md

     Just to let you know, users that are not explicitly allowed access to Folders (or Secrets) will not even be aware they exist within the service, even if they have admin privileges!
 The RBAC is very strict, and understandably so.

 ### Search
-Search can either be performed throughout the entire instance, utilizing the dialog box in the top right-hand corner:
+Search can either be performed throughout the entire instance, utilizing the dialog box in the top right-hand corner.
+This search box will show the secrets that are matching your search term:

 ![secret](images/lab007.png)